Birdwatching at Bloomingdale Bog

 White throated sparrow captured on grass near High Peaks Resort

-Red-breasted nuthatch on a branch near High Peaks Resort
+Red breasted nuthatch on a branch near High Peaks Resort

 A tree swallow resting on a branch near High Peaks Resort